ceph/ceph/doc/rados/operations/data-placement.rst

 - **Pools:** Ceph stores data within pools, which are logical groups for storing objects.
-Pools manage the number of placement groups, the number of replicas, and the ruleset for the pool.
+Pools manage the number of placement groups, the number of replicas, and the CRUSH rule for the pool.
 To store data in a pool, you must have an authenticated user with permissions for the pool.
 Ceph can snapshot pools.
   See `Pools`_ for additional details.